HazyResearch/deepdive/doc/walkthrough-improve.md

 and therefore improve the quality of an application.
-In this section, we describe how to set up and use these tools to evaluate the results obtained by running the application we developed in the [previous section](walkthrough), and to improve the quality of the extractions.
+In this section, we describe how to set up and use these tools to evaluate the results obtained by running the application we developed in the [previous section](walkthrough.md), and to improve the quality of the extractions.

 ### <a name="braindump" href="#"> </a> Using BrainDump to generate automatic reports